aldur/aldur.github.io/_posts/2025-07-23-nuggets-of-psychology.md

 This (living) post collects the nuggets of psychology I wish to remember and add to my _latticework_ of mental models.
-I have learned about them from different books: _Thinking Fast and Slow_, _The Paradox of Choice_, _Poor Charlie's Almanac_, and probably a lot more.
+I have learned about them from different books: _Thinking Fast and Slow_, _The Paradox of Choice_, _Poor Charlie's Almanack_, and probably a lot more.
 In describing them here, I will most likely make simplifications that will make experts shiver.
 If you have found something that interests you and you want to deep dive, check out those books – or better, the original research that produced these insights.
 And if